Oil and Natural Gas Pipelines

 Pipelines are a critical part of Canada’s oil and natural gas infrastructure.
 Pipelines are the safest and most efficient way to move large volumes of oil and natural gas from development areas to refineries, petrochemical plants and even to our homes and businesses for use.

-More than 830,000 kilometres (km) of pipelines cross Canada, and they are all regulated.
+There are more than 840,000 kilometres (km) of pipelines cross Canada, and they are all regulated (source: Natural Resources Canada).
 The federal government regulates about 10% of Canada’s pipelines, or more than 73,000 km, which are primarily large transmission pipelines.
 The remaining pipelines are regulated provincially.

 Canadian Pipeline Map